viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 # Introduction

-This paper presents a proposal for a generic factory `make` that allows to make generic algorithms that need to create an instance of a wrapped class from its underlying types.
+This paper presents a proposal for a generic factory `make` that allows to make generic algorithms that need to create an instance of a wrapped class from their underlying types.

-N4471 proposes extending template parameter deduction for functions to constructors of template classes.
+[N4471] proposes extending template parameter deduction for functions to constructors of template classes.
 If this proposal is accepted, it would be clear that this proposal will lost most of its added value.